HeyBadAl/Gituhub_Action_Tutorial/README.md

 there's some additional lines.
 Agains some new lines
-Here's some line that's gonna push to github with a new branch
+Here's some line that's gonna push to github with a new branch Here's some new lines to the new branch

 <details id=0>
 <summary><h2>Welcome</h2></summary>